 The Expression Builder is a valuable tool used to assist in the creation and examination of expressions.
-In programming, an expression is a combination of variables, constants, functions and operators that represents a particular value.
+An expression, in a programming, is a combination of variables, constants, functions and operators that represents a particular value.
 Many procedures or actions that one might want to perform with expressions are already contained in AutoMate's list of available actions.
 However, expressions can be used to further expand the capabilities of an action or add more intelligence to a task due to its ability to resolve dynamic data during task execution.
 The Expression Builder essentially incorporates all of the elements needed in order to create a properly formatted expression for use in any step of an AutoMate task.

 The Expression Builder is arranged in four primary sections as illustrated above.
 Each section plays an important role in the creation of an AutoMate expression.
 Each section is described in further detail below: